probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 Go to the probnum root directory.
 Then, create a virtual environment wit the name `venv_probnum`.
-This uses the python version the `python` alias is linked to.
+This uses the Python version the `python` alias is linked to.
 ```shell
 $ python -m venv venv_probnum
 ```